popadich/TicTacTocToe-Engine/README.md

-** Please read me **

 ## TTTTengine project:

 This is the Tic Tac Toc Toe playing engine or just TTTTengine for short.

-A simple 3 dimensional tic-tac-toe like game that is played on a 4x4x4 grid and requires you to get four in a row to win.
+A simple 3 dimensional tic-tac-toe like game which is played on a 4x4x4 grid and requires you to get four in a row to win.

+** Please read me **

-It is made to compile both as an XCode project and with unix make.
+This code is meant to compile both on a Mac as an XCode project and on a Linux/Unix system with the unix make utility.

-## unix:
+### Linux/Unix:

 Assuming you have the proper devlopement tools installed, you should be able to cd to the project directory and type make.
 ```